From Samples to Scenarios: A New Paradigm for Probabilistic Forecasting: Experiments

 \textbf{Baselines.} For a comprehensive comparison, we select seven models covering all three categories discussed in our related work.
 ETS \citep{hyndmanForecastingExponentialSmoothing2008} serves as a non-neural baseline.
 DeepAR \citep{salinasDeepARProbabilisticForecasting2020} represents parametric distribution models.
 TimeGrad \citep{rasulAutoregressiveDenoisingDiffusion2021} is a diffusion-based generative model.
 TempFlow \citep{rasulMultivariateProbabilisticTime2020}, Transformer TempFlow (Trf.Flow), and TACTiS-2 \citep{ashokTACTiS2BetterFaster2023} are structured probabilistic models.
 Tempflow is implemented with Long Short-Term Memory (LSTM) backbone \citep{hochreiterLongShortTermMemory1997a} and Trf.Flow is implemented with a Transformer backbone \citep{vaswaniAttentionAllYou2017d}, as in \citet{rasulMultivariateProbabilisticTime2020}.
 Finally, TimeMCL \citep{cortesWinnertakesallMultivariateProbabilistic2025} represents multi-choice learning models.

 \textbf{Training Details.} All models are trained using the Adam optimizer with an initial learning rate of $10^{-3}$ for 200 epochs.
 Given its lack of hidden layers, the number of scenarios $N$ is the primary tunable hyperparameter for TimePrism.
 In this section, TimePrism uses $N=625$ scenarios, composed of $M=25$ trend and $K=25$ seasonal components.
 In practice, if the number of distinct future scenarios is known a priori, $N$ can be set to match this number; otherwise, as in our benchmark datasets, $N$ should be set to a value large enough to allow the model to learn on its own.
-Further training details and analysis on $N$ are included in the Appendix \ref{sec:appendix_training_procedure}.
+Further training details and analysis on $N$ are included in the Appendix \ref{sec:appendix_training_procedure}.To ensure a fair comparison, considering that TimeMCL employs 16 hypotheses in its original implementation, we specifically include a variant with $N=16$, denoted as \textbf{TimePrism-16}.
+This serves to validate the effectiveness of the new paradigm, demonstrating that it functions effectively with a simple structure and without requiring a large number of parameters.